Phenomenology of laminar acoustic streaming jets: Characterization of long-range acoustic streaming jets

 We shall finally consider the fluid region located downstream $x_p$, where the on-axis jet velocity decays smoothly before reaching the wall at $x = L$ (blue region in the bottom plot of Fig.~\ref{fig:velocityField_GrAc5000}).
 Since inertial effects become negligible near $x_p$, the on-axis velocity $U_{x,d}$ in the downstream region results from the balance between the acoustic and the viscous forces, so using the definition of the acoustic power (Eq.~\eqref{eq:OM_intensity}):

 In Ref.~\cite{Moudjed2014} a similar longitudinal rate of change is assumed for $R_{jet}$ and $R_{beam}$, so the variations of $U_{x,d}$ could only arise from the attenuation of the beam.
-This is not observed here (Fig.~\ref{fig:attenuation_effects_velocity_radii_profiles}~(b)), and beam attenuation is too weak to be sole responsible for the decay of $u_x$ downstream $x_p$ (Fig.~\ref{fig:velocityField_GrAc5000}).
+This is not observed here (Fig.~\ref{fig:attenuation_effects_velocity_radii_profiles}~(b)), and beam attenuation is too weak to be the sole reason for the decay of $u_x$ downstream $x_p$ (Fig.~\ref{fig:velocityField_GrAc5000}).

 It is thus of primary importance to rely on a good estimate of the axial jet profile to assess viscosity effects.
-Contrarily to Ref.~\citep{Moudjed2014}, we do not assume $R_{jet} = R_{beam}$, but instead base $R_{jet}$ on equation~\eqref{eq:OM_axial_momentum} describing the build up of the jet momentum flux along $x$.
+Contrary to Ref.~\citep{Moudjed2014}, we do not assume $R_{jet} = R_{beam}$, but instead base $R_{jet}$ on equation~\eqref{eq:OM_axial_momentum} describing the build up of the jet momentum flux along $x$.
 Equation~\eqref{eq:viscous_regime} then gives:

 As the considered flow region is located downstream $L_F$, the enlargement of the beam due to diffraction is significant and needs to be taken into account in the definition of $X$.
 This means that $R_{beam}$ can no longer be considered as constant, but shall instead follow the linear expansion given by Eq.~\eqref{eq:beam_radius}.
 Thus, from Eq.~\eqref{eq:OM_viscous}, the longitudinal variations of $u_x$ are caused by both diffraction and attenuation.

-As shown in Fig.~\ref{fig:viscous_regime}, Eq.~\eqref{eq:OM_viscous} (plotted as a solid black line) accurately describes the longitudinal decrease of $u_x$ observed in the numerical simulations up to $x \approx L_{\alpha}$.
+As shown in Fig.~\ref{fig:viscous_regime}, $U_{x,d}$ (plotted as a thick straight black line) correctly captures the slope the on-axis $u_x$ (solid colored curves) on $x_p \leq x \leq L_{\alpha}$ and for all $Gr_{ac}$.
+Besides, $U_{x,d}$ differs from $u_x$ by a factor at most 3, meaning that Eq.~\eqref{eq:OM_viscous} also correctly estimates the order of magnitude of $u_x$ on that $x$ interval.